MelbourneDeveloper/ioc_container/README.md

 - It's standard.
 It aims at being a standard dependency injector so anyone who understands DI can use this library.

 ### Performance and Simplicity
 This library is objectively fast and holds up to comparable libraries in terms of performance.
-See the [benchmarks](https://github.com/MelbourneDeveloper/ioc_container/tree/main/benchmarks) project and results.
+These [benchmarks](https://github.com/MelbourneDeveloper/ioc_container/tree/main/benchmarks) are currently out of data for v2 beta but new benchmarks and performance options are coming.

 The [source code](https://github.com/MelbourneDeveloper/ioc_container/blob/main/lib/ioc_container.dart) is a fraction of the size of similar libraries and has no dependencies.
 According to [codecov](https://app.codecov.io/gh/melbournedeveloper/ioc_container), it weighs in at 81 lines of code, which makes it the lightest container I know about.
 It is stable and has 100% test coverage.
 At least three apps in the stores use this library in production.